ShaunGruuw/melvor-thuum/README.md

 * updated exponential calculation to clamp mastery between level 1 and 99 instead of throwing an error if outside this range
 * adjusted the level that teachers are available at
 * adjusted the experience gained from training.
 The time it takes to level should be roughly equivalent to Astrology, assuming no interval increases, xp modifiers, etc and you train the highest level teacher available
-* added 3 new teachers; the harp, tambourine and maraca
+* added 3 new teachers; the harp, tambourine and Slow_Time

 ### 1.1.0